OCA/web/web_search_autocomplete_prefetch/README.rst

 * some searches (especially via function fields) can be very heavy on the server.
   To disable prefetching on a per field basis, set the option `web_search_autocomplete_prefetch.disable`::

     options="{'web_search_autocomplete_prefetch.disable': true}"

   on your field in the search view.
+* by default, the addon triggers a search 350 milliseconds after the last key pess.
+If you want a different timeout, set the parameter ``web_search_autocomplete_prefetch.keypress_timeout`` to the amount of milliseconds you need as timeout.

 Bug Tracker
 ===========